Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 If your measurements are not stable you will need to calibrate your pH meter.
 You will determine the deviation of the pH meter by comparing values to international standard values, so will know how far out your meter is.

-Take a look at the video below to get more information about how to check an Elmeco pH meter.
+Take a look at the video above to get more information about how to check an Elmeco pH meter.

 Replacing the electrode